syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Views.md

 #### Week number

-You display the week number of the year in month view by setting `showWeekNumber` property of `MonthViewSettings` are true.
+You display the week number of the year in month view by setting `ShowWeekNumber` property of `MonthViewSettings` are true.
 By default it is false.

 #### Visible AppointmentCount